yuanni-e/DaliDataChallenge/README.md

 # Dali Data Challenge

-Simple prediction model using random forest classifier to check if images of individual objects are barnacles or not
+Simple prediction model using random forest classifier to check if images of individual objects are barnacles or not.

 ## Description